 The American studies major seeks to understand the American experience through a multidisciplinary program of study.

-Goals for the Major
+Learning Objectives for the American Studies Major

 The requirements for the major are as follows: Nine units of course work are required for the major, at least six of which should be taken at Wellesley College.
-These courses include AMST 101, which should be completed before the end of the junior year; at least two courses in historical studies; one course in literature; one course in the arts; and one course from any one of the following three areas: social and behavioral analysis; or epistemology and cognition; or religion, ethics, and moral philosophy.
+These courses include AMST 101, which should be completed before the end of the junior year; at least two courses in historical studies (in addition to AMST 101); one course in literature; one course in the arts; and one course from any one of the following three areas: social and behavioral analysis; or epistemology and cognition; or religion, ethics, and moral philosophy.
 Students are also expected to take at least two 300-level courses, one of which should be AMST 300-399, taken in the junior or senior year.
 AMST 350, AMST 360, and AMST 370 do not count toward this requirement.